What is high blood pressure?

 Cutting down on salt – Too much salt makes your body retain water and the water adds to the volume of blood inside your blood vessels, making your heart work harder and your blood pressure rise.
 Reducing salt to no more than 6g a day will reduce water retention.
 But, do not replace salt with salt substitutes and remember that medicines can contain high levels of salt, e.g. antacid remedies, some painkillers.
 Ask your pharmacist for advice.

-Stopping smoking – Smoking provides the perfect environment for cholesterol to build up in your blood vessels and make them narrow or even blocked.
-A narrowed blood vessel will make your heart work harder to pump blood through it and the blood pressure in your blood vessels will rise.
+Stopping smoking – Smoking provides the perfect environment for cholesterol to build up in your blood vessels and make them narrow or even block.
+A narrowed blood vessel will make your heart work harder to pump blood through the narrowed opening and the blood pressure in those narrowed vessels will rise.

 Cutting down on caffeine and energy drinks – Stimulants such as caffeine will increase your blood pressure.
 Limit coffee to no more than 4 cups (approx. 2 mugs) a day.
 Also, limit drinks containing caffeine, such as cola and energy drinks.
 Try caffeine free versions.